The get()

 With a moment's thought we can prove that this query never produces two

-s with the same
+movies with the same

-.
+id.
 Therefore it is safe

 to “look up” an id

-, just as
+in local_hits, just as

-we did in movies
+we did in movies:

 const boost::optional<movie> local_hit_botrq = local_hits .where(local_hits->id==bridge_on_the_river_quince_id) .get();